 The earliest that most dogs will experience their first heat cycle is at 6 months of age.

-Each dog heat cycle lasts 3 to 4 weeks, but you will only see bleeding during the first 2 weeks.
+With dogs in heat, each dog heat cycle lasts 3 to 4 weeks, but you will only see bleeding during the first 2 weeks.
 “The fertile period is actually when the bloody discharge starts to subside and it becomes pink or clear and there’s much less of it,” Dr. Kelso says.
 “Even the swelling of the vulva goes down substantially so a lot of people think the dog is out of heat, but no, that’s actually the prime fertile time.”

 It’s best to have your female dog spayed prior to her first heat cycle.
 If your new rescue dog goes into heat before you can get her spayed, your vet might suggest waiting until she is done before spaying her.
 “It can be done while they are in heat or immediately after, but it’s not the ideal time because the uterus is much larger and much more vascular at that time,” Dr. Kelso says.
 “If we have the luxury of time, then the perfect scenario is we wait about two months after they’ve been in heat to spay them, but if we need to get it done because they’re getting adopted out then we’ll definitely spay shortly after heat or when we need to.”